eadickson/Power_BI_Dashboards/README.md

     ![Dashboard Page 1](/images/Project1_Page1.png)

-    This is your mission control for the data job market.
-It showcases key KPIs like total job count, median salaries, and top job titles to give you a quick understanding of what is happening in the job market at a glance.
+    Here, find key KPIs like total job count, median salaries, and top job titles for a quick understanding at a glance of what is happening in the job market.

     ### Page 2: Job Title Drill Through

      ![Dashboard Page 2](/images/Project1_Page2.png)

-     This is the deep-dive page.
-From the main dashboard, you can drill through to this view to get specific details for a single job title, including salary ranges, work-from-home stats, top hiring platformes, and a global map of job locations.
+     Start a drill through on the Main Dashboard that will take you to this page, for a more in-depth view and specific details for each job title, including salary ranges, work-from-home stats, top hiring platformes, and a global map of job locations.

 ## Conclusion

-This dashboard showcases how Power bI can transform raw job posting data into a powerful tool for career analysis.
-It allows users to slice, filter, and drill through data to make informed decisions about their career paths.
+This project demonstrates how data visualization tools like Power BI can turn complex, scattered information into clear, actionable insights.
+By transforming a large dataset of real 2024 job postings into an interactive and accessible dashboard, the analysis empowers job seekers and career changers to explore the data job market with confidence.
+From identifying top-paying roles to understanding remote work trends and regional opportunities, this dashboard serves as a practical guide for navigating the evolving landscape of data-related careers.
+It also reflects the skills required for the project in data analysis, ETL, dashboard design, and storytelling through visuals.